hamzakhalidbhutta/seedtotreeapi/server/README.md

-# HOLIDAZE - HOTEL BOOKING SITE
+# SEED TO TREE - HOTEL BOOKING SITE

 This readme file will give you the tools you need to complete the project and explains what the different files are and how to use them.